vahid-pezeshki/vahid-pezeshki/README.md

 </div>

 ## About Me
-*Hi, I'm an artificial intelligence student in Tabriz. i like to code, and i love to learn new skills and new technologies.*
+*Hi, my name is vahid.
+I'm an artificial intelligence student in Tabriz. i like to code, and i love to learn new skills and new technologies.*
 <br><br>

 - 🌱 I’m currently learning **.NET Core, React/TypeScript and Data Science.**